angkoulouras/15.S60_2024/7_terminal_and_git/README.md

-# Preassignment 7
+# Preassignment

-Before this session (Session 7), please complete the following tasks.
+Before this session, please complete the following tasks.

 Completing the pre-assignment will ensure you have all of the accounts and software needed to follow along with the first session that covers the basics of Terminal, Git, Github, and project management.